cleentfaar/mailer/README.md

 | :------ | :---------- |
 | [mailer-swiftmailer](https://github.com/cleentfaar/mailer-swiftmailer) (driver) | Driver that implements the Swiftmailer engine (recommended) |
 | [mailer-bundle](https://github.com/cleentfaar/mailer-bundle) | Symfony bundle that let's you use the Mailer library in your Symfony projects |

+### Credits

+Thanks to [leemunroe](https://github.com/leemunroe) for his [HTML email template](https://github.com/leemunroe/responsive-html-email-template).
+I only modified it so it can be easily used by others.